 - Share your customer reviews and testimonials on third-party platforms such as social media, as your ad creative on various channels, email marketing, etc. Remember to tag and credit the creators of this content – you happy customers – when you do this.

 - Ratings.
 Got good star-rating on TripAdvisor or other platforms?
 Share it – on-premise and online.
 It’s the same with industry awards; if you got them, flaunt them!

 - Create a referral program.
 There are easy-to-use platforms such as Referral Candy, Friendbuy, and Woobox, among others that you can use to create a formal referral program.
 Such an initiative is good not just for you but also of interest to your guests due to the tangible benefits.

 - Good content and reviews come from delivering good service.
 Make sure what you have to offer is share-worthy.
 UGC, reviews and the rest will follow.

-Now that you know the basics of how to use word of mouth marketing as part of your marketing strategy, it’s time to apply these tips to your website and watch your bookings increase.
+Now that you know the basics of how to use word-of-mouth marketing as part of your marketing strategy, it’s time to apply these tips to your website and watch your bookings increase.
 Got a question or success to share?
-Email us at email@example.com.
+Email us at firstname.lastname@example.org.